TBD54566975/did-dht/spec.md

 ## Read

-To read a `did:pk`, the process is as follows:
+To read a `did:dht`, the process is as follows:

 1. Take the suffix of the DID, that is, the _encoded identifier key_, and pass it to a Pkarr resolver.
 2. Decode the resulting [BEP44 response](https://www.bittorrent.org/beps/bep_0044.html)'s `v` value using [bencode](https://en.wikipedia.org/wiki/Bencode).